RoghayehMaleki/QPGdatabase-/Rank5SsinglegeneratorSITAs/README.md

 # Rank5SsinglegeneratorSITAs

-This data gives the singly generated standard integral table algebras of rank $5S$, valency 3 to 12, up to order $250$.
+This data gives the singly generated standard integral table algebras of rank $5S$, up to order $60$ valency $12$.
 The following notation has been used in the existence column in the Markdown Table:

 AS: the program constructed a scheme for this parameter set.
 So those are realizable as Association schemes.